virtualritz/pigment-mixing-rs/README.md

 This crate uses the `mixbox-sys` wrapper around the `Mixbox` C++ reference implementation.
-Mixbox treat colors as if they were made of actual real-world pigments.
+`Mixbox` treats colors as if they were made of actual real-world pigments.
 It uses the Kubelka & Munk theory to predict the color of the resulting mixture.

-See [the website from SeCReT WeaPoNS](https://scrtwpns.com/mixbox) for more information on the idead behind this.
+See [the website from SeCReT WeaPoNS](https://scrtwpns.com/mixbox) for more information on the ideas behind this.
 ## Usage

 The simplest way to use Mixbox is with one of the `mix*` functions: